Climate Change and Public Health

 By Ava Roberts, NewsBurrow Press Team

 In the ever-evolving battle against climate change, leaders from various corners of the world have come together, not merely to acknowledge the crisis but to tackle it head-on.
-Climate change isn't just about rising temperatures; it's a global health crisis, and this realization is ushering in a of collaboration and urgency.
+Climate change isn’t just about rising temperatures; it’s a global health crisis, and this realization is ushering in a new era of collaboration and urgency.

 The first whispers of this monumental shift came from New York, where leaders congregated during Climate Week.
 The significance of the event was underscored by the upcoming U.N.
 Climate Ambition Summit.
 Amidst the hustle and bustle of New York City, a clarion call for action echoed through the streets and boardrooms.
 However, what made this year’s event different was the focus on the intersection of climate change and public health.